 Some advice is timeless and universal (like choosing neutral colors for interior walls), but costs and tastes differ across the country and change over time.

-When doing your homework on home improvement trends, be sure your information is current and tailored to your area.
+When researching home improvement trends, be sure your information is current and tailored to your area.

 Cost First, Value Later

 When you take on home improvement, whether you do it yourself or hire professionals, you're taking on costs for projects that, if done right, will add to the value of your home.
-But keep in mind that the payback is rarely 100%, and you won't get to enjoy the financial benefit of the work until you sell the house.
+But keep in mind that you won't get to enjoy the financial benefit of the work until you sell the house.

 If you're getting the house ready to sell, be sure the colors and materials you choose are on trend, aligned with the style of your home and consistent with neighborhood character.